prolic/HumusPHPUnitModule/README.md

 Humus PHPUnit Module
 ====================

 Humus PHPUnit Module is a Module for Zend Framework 2 for unit testing.
+It is able to test all your zf2 modules and libraries at once.

 You can also download and test the Humus PHPUnit Module Sample Application at https://github.com/prolic/HumusPHPUnitModuleSampleApp